jijisa/diskalert/README.rst

-Disk Alert
+Disk Patrol
 ===========

-This is a program to alert the logged-in users about disk space shortage.
+This is a program to check disk space and alert the logged-in users if disk space is not enough.

 Usage
 ------

-Edit diskalert.env
+Edit diskpatrol.env